 Most online surveys include a series of questions with answers that funnel into a database.
 These tools are customizable, allowing you to design a survey that fits your needs.

-Here are some tips on how to conduct a survey.
+Here are some tips on how to conduct an online survey.

 1. Define your research goals